mmoya26/dollarguard/README.md

 Personal project to learn Angular and everything involded with it.

-## Currently working on: Monthly Stats
+## Currently working on: Expenses Table

 ## Todo: Expense Form (not high priority)
 - Add character count to notes text input field
 - Remove outline from date field when clicking away
+- Add pKeyFilter directive to amount field